globulion/eopdev/doc/git/doc_programming_etiquette.md

      Any additional source code has to be placed in `oepdev/libNAME*` directory (either existing one or a new one; in the latter case remember to add the new `*.cc` files to `CMakeLists.txt` in the plugin base directory.
   3. **Miscellanea in special directories.**
-     If you want to add documentation, put it in the `doc` directory.
+     If you want to add additional documentation, put it in the `doc` directory.
      If you want to add graphics, put it in the `images` directory.